monroewilliams/rp2040_mwtrackball/README.md

 There's also an on-board surface mount piezo speaker, which my trackball design uses to generate scrolling clicks when using twist-to-scroll.
 It should be usable for other speaker-related duties as needed.

-Additionally, I added a connector that I intend to be compatible with Adafruit's ["STEMMA QT" I2C connection](https://learn.adafruit.com/introducing-adafruit-stemma-qt/what-is-stemma), and an additional 6 pin JST-SH breakout connector for a few of the other unused pins on the rp2040 (GPIOs 26-29, which happen to be the ADC-capable pins, as well as power and ground).
+Additionally, I added a connector that is compatible with Adafruit's ["STEMMA QT" I2C connection](https://learn.adafruit.com/introducing-adafruit-stemma-qt/what-is-stemma), and an additional 6 pin JST-SH breakout connector for a few of the other unused pins on the rp2040 (GPIOs 26-29, which happen to be the ADC-capable pins, as well as power and ground).

+The final connector is a SWD debug connector that should conform to the [Raspberry Pi 3-pin Debug Connector Specification](https://datasheets.raspberrypi.com/debug/debug-connector-specification.pdf)

+And just to finish things off, I included a NeoPixel (a.k.a.
+WS2812) RGB LED.
+Adding this to the board bumps it from JLCPCB's "Economic" tier to their "Standard" tier, which is a bit more expensive, so if you're having a batch of these made and would rather go the cheaper route it can just be omitted (choose not to place it when reviewing the BOM on their site).
+This same component is sold in packs of 10 by Adafruit [here](https://www.adafruit.com/product/4684), so it could be added after the fact (assuming you can hand-solder a 2mm square SMD component).

 Any issues with the changes I made to this layout are solely my fault.
 I've attempted to maintain the spirit of the rp2040 reference design, but this is my first attempt at designing a board with a microcontroller, so it would not surprise me if it has problems.
 Caveat emptor, etc, etc.